bool3max/bote/README.md

 1. Clone the repository
 2. Copy the main executable to a location inside your `$PATH`, e.g. `$ cp ./bote /usr/local/bin`

+You'll probably also want to set the environment variables `BOTE_EDITOR_CMDLINE` and `BOTE_PDF_CMDLINE` to set your default text editor and PDF viewer.

+NOTE: Due to the current limitations of the fish shell, the environment variables `BOTE_PDF_CMDLINE` and `BOTE_EDITOR_CMDNLINE` may *not* contain spaces inside of individual arguments.

 ---